wilson-lauw/azkaban/README.md

 Configure your gcloud account and install docker first.
 Then use `gcloud auth configure-docker` to configure `docker` to use `gcloud` as a credential helper.
-Also, follow the guide [here](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine) on creating secrets on kubernetes, we only need the `cloudsql-instance-credentials`.
+Also, follow the guide [here](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine) on creating secrets on kubernetes, we only need the `cloudsql-instance-credentials`, but we name it `service-account-credential`.
 The service account need to have these role:
 - `Cloud SQL Client`
 - `Kubernetes Engine Developer`